sanlocoz/structural-modeling/README.md

 ## Parameter of the program

 The objective of the program is to automate modeling process of 3D simple space frame and their section properties.
-Parameter of the program are in the Excel document and retrieved to Python program and will be supplied to API from CSi.
-This is the list of the parameter used in the automation of the modeling:

 - Geometry properties <br>
 Jumlah Lantai =
 Tinggi Lantai Tipikal